 • The company secretarial services are provided by Mr Susmit Shah and charged to the Company by Corporate Consultants Pty Ltd (CCPL), a company in which Mr Shah has a beneficial interest.
-Total fees of \$136,259 (December 2017: \$158,062) were paid or were payable to CCPL for provision of secretarial services, as well as office space, administration and accounting services.
-There was an amount of \$16,475 payable at the balance date.
-Mr Shah was appointed a non-executive director of the Company on 26 May 2017.
+Total fees of \$161,042 (December 2018: \$136,259) were paid or were payable to CCPL for provision of secretarial services, as well as office space, administration and accounting services.
+There was an amount of \$19,668 payable at the balance date.